 It depends.
 Some employers who offer short-term disability do not offer long-term disability.
 In these types of cases the claimant must first apply for EI Sickness benefits before applying for long-term disability.

-If you applying for short-term disability as part of your employment benefits, you would speak to you benefits administrator.
+If you are applying for short-term disability as part of your employment benefits, you would speak to your benefits administrator.
 If you are applying as part of an individually purchased disability policy, you would speak to your broker or directly with your insurance company.

 It depends on your policy.
-Typical policies pay short-term disability benefits 65% of a person’s salary.
-In some cases with municipal, education or unionized employees, the percentage can be up to 70%.
+Typical policies pay short-term disability benefits at 65% of a person’s salary.
+In some cases, with municipal, education, or unionized employees, the percentage can be up to 70%.

-They cannot terminate you because you are disabled, but employers in Ontario can terminated anyone so long as the appropriate reasonable notice it paid.
+They cannot terminate you because you are disabled, but employers in Ontario can terminate anyone so long as the appropriate reasonable notice is paid.

-if your short term disability claim was denied, call our Ontario disability lawyers at 1-844-525-2633 or at 905-333-8888 and we will be happy to walk you through your options as a policy holder and what your legal rights are.
+If your short-term disability claim was denied, call our Ontario disability lawyers at 1-844-525-2633 or 905-333-8888.
+We will be happy to discuss your options as a policyholder and your legal rights.

 We cannot answer for other firms or lawyers, but talking with our Ontario short-term disability experts is 100% free AND if we decide to work together, we will never charge you upfront fees.